 Talent, Arts & Culture

-For over a decade, I've worked across talent development, visual arts, music, wellness, and community programming.
-My practice weaves together cultural identity, storytelling, and holistic well-being to create experiences that connect people, whether that's through curating an art exhibition, building an inclusive recruitment strategy, or facilitating a creative wellness workshop.
+For over a decade, my practice has operated across talent development, visual arts, and community programming.
+I weave together cultural identity and organizational strategy to create experiences that connect people whether through curating a regional art exhibition or building an inclusive recruitment strategy.

 I spent years in recruitment and workforce development, helping organizations find the right people and create cultures where everyone belongs.
-At the same time, I've spent nearly a decade curating exhibitions that celebrate Afro-Caribbean identity and amplify voices that deserve to be heard.
+Simultaneously, I have spent nearly a decade curating exhibitions that celebrate Afro Caribbean identity and amplify voices that deserve to be heard.

-What ties all of this together?
-The belief that every person, whether walking into a job interview, standing in front of a painting, or sitting in a workshop, deserves to be truly seen.
+What ties this work together is the belief that every person, if walking into a job interview or standing in front of a painting, deserves to be truly seen.

 ST!LL BLOOM!NG Private Tour with our Mayor Marianne Meed Ward, Burlington, ON.